libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 }
 ```

-Erase the SpriteBatch.draw line for the bucket.
+Erase the `spriteBatch.draw(bucketTexture, 0, 0, 1, 1);` line for the bucket.
 The Sprite draw code is written in a different way:

 ```java
 private void draw() {